Quantum-Red/QuantumSlimes/Print.and.Build.Guide.md

 ## Congratulations!
 You've built your very own QuantumSlime tracker!
 Share your results in the `#diy-gallery` channel on the [SlimeVR Discord Server](https://discord.gg/SlimeVR)!

-To begin using your tracker, simply start up the SlimeVR Server software (read up on how to [configure](https://docs.slimevr.dev/slimevr-setup.html)), turn on and put on your trackers, start up SteamVR, [calibrate](https://docs.slimevr.dev/skeleton-auto-config.html), and profit.
+To begin using your tracker, simply start up the SlimeVR Server software, turn on and put on your trackers, [configure](https://docs.slimevr.dev/server/configuring-trackers.html) your trackers, start up SteamVR, calibrate, and profit.
+If using trackers in VRChat on standalone Oculus (Meta) headsets, read [here](https://docs.slimevr.dev/server/osc-information.html).

 Something not working or having problems with software?
 Ask for assistance in the `#diy` channel on the Discord server.

 _This concludes my TedTalk, thank you for reading :D_
-###### _Designed and written by QuantumRed#0001 - Last updated December 30th, 2021_
+###### _Designed and written by QuantumRed - 🄍 CC0 Public Domain - Last updated October 5th, 2023_